 Trump's question arises out of a sense of frustration, that our immigration policies seem to have become a huge welfare system in which tens of thousands, hundreds of thousands, even millions of people are either given a free ticket to America, or granted amnesty from deportation and offered a pathway to citizenship, despite having flagrantly violated the laws of our country.
 The tide of public opinion has shifted over this period, from one committed to the fitness of application, to one of adoption and refuge.
 The question no longer seems to be whether someone might sensibly be expected to contribute to our country, but to be whether someone seems to "need" to escape from their respective country.

 According to figures I've checked on the internet, Haiti is considered the poorest country in the world.
 Its poverty rate is the highest in the world, and the condition of its population, with respect to public health, education, employment skills, etc., is uniformly terrible.
-If any nation in the world could quality for shit hole status, it would be Haiti.
+If any nation in the world could qualify for shit hole status, it would be Haiti.
 The magnetic attraction of America to Haitian immigrants must be overpowering.
 Between 1990 and 2015, the Haitian immigrant population in America tripled in size.
 Of that number, nearly 50% subsist here on welfare, and as many as 100,000 Haitians reside in the U.S. illegally.

 The question at hand is, what should our criteria be for American immigration policy, broadly speaking?
 Should we continue to prioritize our system to accommodate large numbers of refugees, and illegals, and those whom we feel we owe some reparations, in preference to the classic model of candidates who are educated, healthy, law-abiding, trained, least likely to be a burden on society, and who apply legally?

-Criticism of Trump's remark have focused on its racial aspect, though Trump himself has repeatedly denied a racial component in his attitudes.
+Criticisms of Trump's remark have focused on its racial aspect, though Trump himself has repeatedly denied a racial component in his attitudes.
 Certain stories have said that Trump has insulted "countries of color," as if any nation could be so described.
 Indeed, to insist on such designations seems more racially biased in its assumptions than one focused on traditional models.
 In the case of Haiti, its population is primarily of African origin.
 Those who claim "countries of color" as a criteria for policy adjudication, seem to want an immigration policy based on reverse racial preferences, as if we had an obligation to accommodate more "people of color" than so-called "other" racial types.

 There is no doubt that President Trump is rude, and speaks his mind.
 There is no doubt that he is often ignorant, and even foolish in his behavior and speech.
 But the point here isn't racism.
 It's about actual immigration policy, and whether we should continue to adjust that policy to suit models and targets that prioritize race over other measures.